odenzo/etrade-client-lib/README.md

 ![Latest Release](/github/v/release/odenzo/etrade-client-lib?display_name=tag)

 This is a simple e-trade oauth client library that I use to query etrade account for accounting purposes.
-It was also a chance to re-write in Scala 3 to try it out.

-The majority i cross-compiled for Scala 3 and Scala JS (1.9).
+Scala3 and Scala JS only.
-To do etrade oauth, a callback can be used when running on JVM.
-This opens a HTTP Server.
-This style is only supported on JVM now.
-(Maybe doable in browser have to try).

-The client lib and everything is on ScalaJS, but untested at this point using "verifier" cut and paste between an opened browser window login to e-trade.
+E-Trade requires oauth login (and setting up your account at E-Trade to do so).
+This lib provides a JVM only module to run a webserver to handle the oauth callback.
+This can be used in pure JVM environments in which is opens up a OS Browser window to e-trade, in or ScalaJS front-end/Broswer environments in which you have your own Web-Server.

+Note: Finally testing in a browser it turns out the E-Trade API is not CORS enabled, so you need to manually disable in your browser.
+Or do all the E-Trade API calls from the JVM.
+A "message" based interface is provided, using a WebSocket to communicate with backend server and client.

 ### Why publish it?

+Regret it, too much concurrent experimentation, esp with ScalaJS in the browser.

+### Call e-trade APIs directly from the browser

+- Instead of the Web App calling a back-end server which calls e-trade APIs you can eliminate the bridge between front-end and back-end  you can  call e-trade APIs directly from the browser.**

+- Build frameworks that are used for visual display and in the JVM to do data collection via e-trade API and

+###  Community effort to fill out the APIs and models objects
 It is nothing special, but it is tiresome making model classes, and finding all the oddities and documentation gaps.

-I publish so other people can fork or use, and hopefully fill out the model objects with more of the API.
+Also as my first real attempt at a JVM and ScalaJS app in Scala 3 maybe its helpful.
+I hit plenty of "gotcha" problems.

+Would also be good to switch to some Tapir or some generator to enable more re-use without binding to implementation.

 Also, I think Scala 3 is great, and Context Functions like ETradeService and ETradeCall are very useful.
 Especially in larger programs to